Features of the Student Testing Application

 - As the student speaks, the words are transcribed into the text response area.
 However, there may be a slight delay while the text is being transcribed and dots appear in the text response area to indicate that the transcription is in process.

-- Students can dictate for five minutes at a time.
+- The student can dictate for five minutes at a time.

 - The entered text may be auto punctuated.
 The student can also control the punctuation and grammar of the text through speech commands to some extent.
 For example, the student can say, “New Paragraph” to create a new paragraph.